On the convergence of the drainage network with branching: Proofs of some auxiliary results for Section .

 \section{Proofs of some auxiliary results for Section \ref{sec:conditionI}.}

-\ This subsection is devoted to prove some statements and lemmas of Section \ref{sec:conditionI}.
-So, the notations and definitions used here are the same from Section \ref{sec:conditionI}.
+\ This subsection is devoted to proving some statements and lemmas of Section \ref{sec:conditionI}.
+So, the notations and definitions used here are the same used in Section \ref{sec:conditionI}.
 We begin by proving the upper bound of $E[\xi_{+}^{(n)}]$ that was used in the proof of Lemma \ref{proposition:RtilandR}.

 \begin{claim} Let $\xi_{+}^{(n)}$ be the overshoot distribution that is defined during the proof of Lemma \ref{proposition:RtilandR}.
 There exists $N \in \mathbb{N}$ such that $E[\xi_{+}^{(n)}] \leq \frac{5}{p}, \forall n \geq N$. \end{claim}